Becoming a National Energy Foundation Trustee

 Matthew Rhodes - MA CEng FIET

-Matthew is the founder and Managing Director of Encraft, which he established in 2003 and which has grown into one of the UK’s leading specialist engineering and building physics consultancies in the low-carbon sector.
+Matthew was the founder and Managing Director of Encraft, which he established in 2003 and which has grown into one of the UK’s leading specialist engineering and building physics consultancies in the low-carbon sector, before selling it in 2017.

 Peter Rickaby - MA DipArch (Cantab) PhD (Open) RIBA

-Peter is Director of Rickaby Thompson Associates, an energy and sustainability consultancy working on buildings and housing throughout the EU.
+Peter was a Founder Director of Rickaby Thompson Associates, an energy and sustainability consultancy working on buildings and housing throughout the EU.
 He studied architecture at Cambridge University and holds a doctorate in energy studies from the Open University.

 Andrew Wordsworth - MEng